 Business likes stability and predictability.
 Stock Markets hate uncertainty.
-Sadly, though he had some successes, Donald Trumps’ first few months in office has been chaotic.
-Although markets reacted enthusiastically to his pro business ideas at first, the steady stream of blunders, contradictions, and his disregard for the truth, is disconcerting.
+Sadly, though he had some successes, Donald Trumps’ first few months in office have been chaotic.
+Although markets reacted enthusiastically to his pro-business ideas at first, the steady stream of blunders, contradictions, and his disregard for the truth is disconcerting.
 Eventually, it took a toll on the Dow on May 17.
 The Index closed down 370 points following reports about Trump’s handling of confidential information and comments he purportedly made to former FBI director Comey.

 North America’s Anemic Economies

 I believe we are in for a bumpy ride on North American Stock Markets.
 In Canada, tax and spend liberal Prime Minister Trudeau isn’t doing anything to create sustained conditions for firms to invest and create jobs.
 Ontario continues to waste taxpayers funds at an alarming rate and to discuss anti-jobs policies.
 Meanwhile, Alberta’s economy isn’t going anywhere with its left-leaning government, and British Columbia will likely have a minority government with a one issue party, Greens, holding the balance of power.
 Add to this mix, housing bubbles in Toronto and Vancouver, and we have the perfect recipe for an anemic Canadian economy.